wooldridge/mlez/README.md

 JavaScript classes for easier (hence the "ez") access to MarkLogic's REST APIs.

+An edit.